 Top 4 Airports to Consider When Chartering Jets To or From New York City

 TEB is home to about 94 charter aircraft, and many more Part 91 (privately operated) jets of all sizes.
-There are two runways at Teterboro – a 7000’ north south runway, and a 6000’ south west to North East runway.
+There are two runways at Teterboro – a 7000’ north-south runway, and a 6000’ southwest to North East runway.
 Both of these runways are long enough to support all sizes of jet traffic, but due to Teterboro’s popularity and proximity to other New York commercial airports, it often experiences delays.
 There are 5 FBOs at Teterboro, several of which also double as charter operators, and they are located around the entire field, offering many entry points, and catering to individual client preference.

-Teterboro is often convenient for Manhattan residents, and offers great amenities.
+Teterboro is often convenient for Manhattan residents and offers great amenities.
 However, the surrounding areas are not scenic, there are often delays, and at the wrong time of day, Teterboro can be a nightmare to reach.
 However, it continues to be the most popular option, and there does not seem to be any sign of that slowing down!

-Farmingdale and Islip airports are very close proximity on Long Island, east of the city of New York.
+Farmingdale and Islip airports are very close to Long Island, east of New York City.
 Because of their close proximity we have linked them together here.
-Farmingdale airport lies on hwy 111, while Islip is conveniently located on the I 495 corridor, though it is a few miles further East.
-The airports are excellent for servicing clients that live on Long Island or even in the Eastern Boroughs of New York.
+Farmingdale airport lies on Highway 111, while Islip – McArthur Airport is conveniently located on the I 495 corridor, though it is a few miles further East.
+The airports are excellent for servicing clients that live on Long Island or even in the eastern boroughs of New York.

 Farmingdale has two jet length runways in a perpendicular pattern allowing for good access in all winds and inclement weather.
-Islip has 4 runways, 3 jet length, and one turbo prop length runway.
+Islip has 4 runways, 3 jet length, and one turboprop length runway.
 The airports both have great modern FBOs, 2 major national chains at Farmingdale, and 3 at Islip.
 Both Airports are home to a number of excellent charter operators.
-Farmingdale has 45 Part 135 aircraft and Islip is home to 28, ranging from turbo props to full size Large Jets.
-Islip in particular has several newer Legacy 600 aircraft that are a slightly lower cost alternative to Gulfstream GIV type products.
+Farmingdale has 45 Part 135 aircraft and Islip is home to 28, ranging from turboprops to full-size Large Jets.
+Islip, in particular, has several newer Legacy 600 aircraft that are a slightly lower-cost alternative to Gulfstream GIV type products.